kuali/research-coi/README.md

 > : If your are sure you want to use the auth service over http set this to false.
 > *Default*:  true

->**VERIFY_HTTPS_CERTIFICATE**
-> : Set this to false to disable certificate verification on https call.
-Allows the use of self-signed certificates for development environments.
-Should never be used in a production environment.
-> *Default*: true

 **Step 9**: Run Webpack
 ```
 npm run webpack